collective live+work spaces

 What is the formation and acquisition process?

-What is renovation and operational delivery process?
+What is the renovation and operational delivery process?

 What are the different types of share?